Milestone chart: Definition, steps, and a template

 • Tasks and other underlying work can be linked to your timeline and will update in real time.

-• With a click of a button, you can share your timeline with your team or stakeholders.
+• With a single click, you can share your timeline with your team or stakeholders.

 7 steps to create a milestone chart

-Now let’s walk through the process of creating a milestone chart step by step, starting with defining your project goals.
+Let's go through the steps to create a milestone chart, starting with setting your project goals.

 Create a milestone chart template